 • Cycling: Suggestions ranged from bicycle-friendly pathways to outright prohibiting cycling in the park.

-In this phase, the City will share the students’ study, final concept and its translation into a draft park design with the community.
-Through the engagement process, the draft design will be developed into a final design used to guide future park improvements.
+In this phase, the City began to lead the engagement and planning for park improvements.
+This phase started with sharing the students’ study, final concept and its translation into a draft park design with the community.
+Through Community Engagement Phase 2 and 3, the draft design will be developed into a preferred design used to guide future park improvements.

 Community Engagement Meetings and Events